PiotrNawrot/nanoT5/README.md

 ### Things we tried and didn't work out:

-- **Different optimizers:** We tried the most recent optimizers like [Lion](https://arxiv.org/abs/2302.06675), [Sophia](https://github.com/Liuhong99/Sophia), however none of them worked better than AdamW with RMS scaling.
+- **Different optimizers:** We tried the most recent optimizers like [Lion](https://arxiv.org/abs/2302.06675), [Sophia](https://github.com/Liuhong99/Sophia), however, none of them worked better than AdamW with RMS scaling.
 - **Positional embeddings:** We tried to replace T5's learned relative positional embeddings with [ALiBi](https://arxiv.org/pdf/2108.12409.pdf).
 Possible benefits include a reduction of parameters and faster training & inference.
-Furthermore, if ALiBi would work we could add [Flash Attention](https://github.com/HazyResearch/flash-attention) which supports only non-parametric bias.
+Furthermore, if ALiBi worked we could add [Flash Attention](https://github.com/HazyResearch/flash-attention), which currently supports only non-parametric bias (T5 bias is trainable).
 However, with ALiBi the training was less stable and it had worse pre-training loss.
-- **FP16 precision:** All experiments with FP16 precision diverged across runs with different seeds
+- **FP16 precision:** All experiments with FP16 precision diverged across different seeds

 ## Conclusions:

-We show that it is possible to successfully pre-train a "Large Language Model" (T5) under a limited budget (1xA100 GPU, ~TODO hours) in PyTorch.
+We show that it is possible to successfully pre-train a "Large Language Model" (T5) under a limited budget (1xA100 GPU, < 24 hours) in PyTorch.
 We make our codebase, configs and training logs publicly available to enhance the accessibility of NLP research.
 We are keen to hear your suggestions to improve the codebase further.

 ### Acknowledgements: